15 Types of Black and White Bugs (B&W Insects 2023)

 Bite Less Painful

 Similar to a ladybug with a bigger size.
-Here is Ashy Gray Lady Beetle, another species of bug found on earth.
+Here is Ashy Gray Lady Beetle, another species of black bug with white spots, found on earth.
 These species are covered in a light gray color that sometimes appears white.
 Moreover, these species are friendly and love to socialize with others.

 Having a round-shaped body and a light gray color, these species are rare and look mesmerizing to see.
 The variety of this species differs in size and the count of spots on their back.